surniaulula/wpsso-organization-place/readme.txt

 Tested Up To: 6.8.1
 Stable Tag: 3.3.1

-Manage Organizations, Places, Local Businesses, and Services for Google, Facebook, and Pinterest.
+Manage Organizations, Places, Local Businesses, and Services for Google, Facebook, Pinterest, and Schema markup.

 == Description ==